biodash/biodash.github.io/content/codeclub/16_lubridate/index.md

 </div>

-Second, we'll plot the relative relative abundance of different bird orders by day of the week:
+Second, we'll plot the relative abundance of different bird orders by day of the week:

 <div class="highlight">